6 Tasty Desserts For The Carnivore Diet

 Example 1

-People who are really sick, where conventional medicine has failed them, and they have found success on a carnivore diet as a last chance.
+People who are really sick, where conventional medicine has failed them, have found success on a carnivore diet as a last chance.

-If you are curious as to what success on a carnivore diet can look like then check out these testimonials.
+If you are curious about what success on a carnivore diet can look like, check out these testimonials.

 1. MeatRX Testimonials